Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 The art of braising is basically the slow cooker before the slow cooker was the slow cooker.
-You can braise meat, you can braise chicken, you can braise pork and you can even braise vegetables.
-The concept is a quick sauté, add in some liquid, put a lid on it and slow cook it until it’s nice and tender.
-It’s super simple!
+You can braise meat, chicken, pork and even vegetables.
+The concept starts with a quick sauté, the addition of a liquid and a low, slow roast on the stove until it’s nice and tender.
+It’s couldn’t be easier!

 How to Braise a Pot Roast

-- Select a large piece of meat, like a top round roast.
+- Select a large piece of meat, like Heinen’s CARE Certified top round roast.
 Season it on all sides with salt and pepper.
-You will season the same way if you choose to use chicken or pork.
+Season the same way if you choose to use chicken or pork.

-- Move over to your cooktop and add oil to a large pot or Dutch oven with a secure lid.
+- Over the stovetop, add oil to a large pot or Dutch oven with a secure lid.
 Once the oil reaches a low smoking point, add the roast and cook on all sides until it is golden brown, about 4 minutes per side.
-Once you have reached the perfect sear on all sides, remove the roast from the cooktop and set it aside.
+Once you have achieved the perfect sear on all sides, remove the roast from the cooktop and set it aside.

 - In the same pot or Dutch oven, add chopped celery, onions, carrots and garlic.
-Vegetables are almost always used as an aromatic to help season and flavor the pot roast.
-Yes, you can eat them, they simply might be a bit soft at the end, but that’s okay.
-You can also use vegetables like turnips parsnips or any other root vegetable.
+Vegetables are almost always used as aromatics to help season and flavor the pot roast.
+Yes, you can eat them.
+They might be a bit soft by the time you’re ready to eat, but that’s okay.
+You can also use vegetables like turnips, parsnips or any other root vegetable.

-- Once the vegetables have sautéed for 3 to 4 minutes to activate the flavors, add some beef stock.
-If you’re using chicken or pork, feel free to add in chicken stock instead.
+- Once the vegetables have sautéed for 3-4 minutes to activate the flavors, add some beef stock.
+If you’re using chicken or pork, feel free to use chicken stock instead.
 Be sure to season it very well because this liquid is going to further season the roast over the duration of the cooking period, making it extremely flavorful.
 Feel free to give it a taste to make sure you’ve seasoned it enough.

-- Add your pot roast back into the pot or Dutch oven with the vegetables and beef stock and put the lid on.
-Turn the heat down to a low simmer and cook the 4-pound pot roast for 2.5 to 3 hours.*
+- Add the pot roast back into the pot or Dutch oven with the vegetables and beef stock and put the lid on.
+Turn the heat down to a low simmer and cook for 2.5 to 3 hours.

-- Once the roast is done cooking, take the lid off, and remove the pot from the cooktop.
-Plate the roast and veggies in a cassoulet dish, or dish of your choice and enjoy.
+- Once the roast is done cooking, take the lid off and remove the pot from the stovetop.
+Plate the roast and veggies in a cassoulet dish or dish of your choice.
+Enjoy.

 That’s all there is to it!
-I promise, once you perfect this technique, it will be your absolute favorite new way to cook.
-No need for a slow cooker because it’s all about the braise.
+Once you perfect this technique, it will be your absolute favorite way to cook.